nikerla/vc-content/pages/blogs/news/2015-10-09-virtocommerce-2-5-release-notes.md

 ﻿---
 author: VirtoCommerce
-category: Release
+category: release
 date: 2015-10-09 07:30
 excerpt: We are pleased to announce the 2.5 release of Virto Commerce.
 The primary focus of this release was to update B2B ecommerce features and extended security.
 main-image: assets/images/blog/release-2-5-ladybird.jpg
 permalink: blog/virtocommerce-2-5-release-notes
-tags: [Announcements, azure, ecommerce, enterprise ecommerce, features, open source, platform]
+tags: [announcements, azure, ecommerce, enterprise-ecommerce, features, open-source, platform]
 title: "VirtoCommerce 2.5 Release Notes"
 ---
 We are pleased to announce the 2.5 release of Virto Commerce.
 The primary focus of this release was to update <a href="https://virtocommerce.com/b2b-ecommerce" target="_blank">B2B ecommerce</a> features and extended security.